open-and-sustainable/prismaid/docs/installation-setup.md

 4. **R Package** on R-universe: Compatible with R and RStudio environments.

-5. **Julia Package** from the Github repo: For integration in Julia workflows and Jupyter notebooks.
+5. **Julia Package** from the Julia official package registry: For integration in Julia workflows and Jupyter notebooks.

 ## Toolkit Overview